conrad-krueger/Personal-Projects/Python Speed/README.txt

 -------------------------------------------
 Short: Finds the quickest way to do common python tasks like: initialize a list of length n, fastest Iterative Control Structure.

-Long: One thing I like and hate about Python is that there is a lot of abstraction.
-That makes things a lot easier when writing code but when it comes to efficency (where the nanosecond counts) then its difficult to know which method of doing a task is quicker.
+Long: Its nice that Python has a lot of abstraction.
+However, it makes it difficult to know which method of doing a task is quicker.
 For example, say I want to initalize a list (don't know the elements yet) of length n.
 Should I do:
 [None] * n
 [None for _ in range(n)]
 Or should I just do an empty list and just use .append() for all the elements once I receive them.